 - chromosome analysis – will confirm the diagnosis

 - blood tests – can check for hormone levels

 - semen examination – checks fertility.

 Treatment of Klinefelter syndrome

 There is no cure for Klinefelter syndrome.
-Treatment aims to correct some aspects of the condition and provide emotional support.
-Options may include:
+Treatment options can improve some aspects of the condition and provide emotional support.
+Sample treatments include:

-- physical or occupational therapy – if necessary
+- educational support (including: speech therapy, physical or occupational therapy) – if necessary

-- frequent screening tests – to ensure the early diagnosis of any associated complications (such as diabetes or breast cancer).
+- frequent screening tests – to ensure the early diagnosis of any associated complications.

 Where to get help